Rare protests in Oman over jobs draw massive police response | Law-Order

 - United Arab Emirates

 Scattered protests in Oman over layoffs and poor economic conditions drew a massive police presence Monday in at least one city in the sultanate, with protesters throwing stones at one point and police firing tear gas.
 Videos posted to social media show several dozen Omanis in the city of Sohar trailed by a long line of riot police vehicles.
-Other images appear to show a line of police in riot gear near a government labour office in the city, some 200 kilometers (125 miles) northwest of the capital, Muscat.
-Other images appear to show Omanis fleeing and others being arrested.
-The images correspond to known landmarks around Sohar, the first major city people enter in the sultanate after coming over the border from the neighbouring United Arab Emirates.
+Other images appear to show a line of dozens of officers in riot gear near a government labour office in the city, some 200 kilometres (125 miles) northwest of the capital, Muscat.
+Other images appear to show Omanis fleeing smoking tear gas canisters and others being arrested by nightstick-wielding riot police.
+The images correspond to known landmarks around Sohar, the first major city people enter in the sultanate after coming over the border from the neighboring United Arab Emirates.
 Similar scattered protests on Sunday brought another mass police presence, activists said online.
 That demonstration was acknowledged by Oman's Labor Ministry in a tweet, which said it was aware of people gathering there to try to “find new job vacancies and to solve the problems of those who were fired.”
 It was not immediately clear if there had been a major layoff in Sohar, which is home to a key port, as well as plants producing aluminum and steel.
-Oman's tightly controlled private media, as well as its state news agency and television broadcaster, did not immediately report on the protest.
+Oil and gas remains a major industry in Oman.
+Its tourism sector has been hard hit by the coronavirus pandemic and repeated lockdowns in the sultanate.
+Oman's tightly controlled private media, as well as its state news agency and television broadcaster, did not immediately report on the protests.
+However, state TV on Monday afternoon acknowledged that jobless people had been coming to Labor Ministry offices to “expedite the treatment of their conditions.''
 The Royal Oman Police did not acknowledge making any arrests.
-Oman's Information Ministry and the Omani Embassy in Washington did not immediately respond to requests for comment on Monday.
+Oman's Information Ministry and the Omani Embassy in Washington did not respond to requests for comment.
 The demonstrations mark the first major unrest for Sultan Haitham bin Tariq, who took over in January 2020 after the death of the long-ruling Sultan Qaboos bin Said.
-Oman faces billions in looming loan repayments, including from China, and needs even more money as its youthful population wants jobs and its government cannot afford the cradle-to-grave benefits given in other Gulf Arab nations.
+State media on Monday referred to employment as “among the most important priorities” of Sultan Haitham.
+Oman faces billions in looming loan repayments, including from China, and needs even more money as its youthful population wants jobs and its government cannot afford the cradle-to-grave benefits given in other Gulf Arab nations. ___ Follow Jon Gambrell on Twitter at www.twitter.com/jongambrellAP.
+PMS PMS

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)